Download the manifest file for the array from the Product Files page of the BeadChip support pages.

 1. QC extract FFPE samples with the Infinium FFPE QC Kit.

 2. Perform bisulfite conversion on only samples that pass QC with one of the approved kits.

 3. Restore bisulfite-converted samples with the Infinium HD FFPE DNA Restore Kit.

 4. Input restored FFPE samples into the Infinium Methylation Assay.

 If you use at least 250–1000 ng DNA for the bisulfite conversion, requantification is not necessary.
 It is critical to quantify the input DNA concentration with PicoGreen to make sure that you add sufficient DNA to the bisulfite conversion reaction.
-Bisulfite conversion renders DNA less complementary, therefore much of the DNA are denatured and more difficult to quantitate accurately.
+Bisulfite conversion renders DNA less complementary.
+Therefore, much of the DNA is denatured and more difficult to quantitate accurately.

 Illumina has not extensively tested any of the commercially available standards, and does not currently recommend any of them.
 In-house, Illumina uses standards generated in our own laboratory.
 Our methods for generating the standards are described in the following article:

 LIMS support is available for the Infinium MethylationEPIC BeadChip and the Infinium Mouse Methylation BeadChip.